sm86/libra/language/move-prover/doc/user/prover-guide.md

 This is the user guide for the Move prover.
 This document does not describe the [Move specification language](spec-lang.md), but accompanies it.

-This guide is currently specific for the usage of the prover within the Libra repo.
+This guide is currently specific for the usage of the prover within the Diem repo.

 ## Running the Prover

-To run the Move prover while working in the Libra tree, we recommend to use `cargo run`.
+To run the Move prover while working in the Diem tree, we recommend to use `cargo run`.
 You can define an alias as below in your `.bashrc` (or other shell configuration) to simplify this:

 ```shell script